Atharv-Nalwade/Joke-Generator-Extension-/README.md

 ## Jokify
-- Jokify is a simple web application that generates a random joke when a button is clicked.
+- Jokify is a simple web extension that generates a random joke when a button is clicked.
 This project was created using HTML, CSS, and JavaScript.

 # Usage
-- To use Jokify, simply open the index.html file in a web browser.
-Click the "Generate Joke" button to generate a new joke.
+- To use Jokify, go to extensions then click load unpacked and then in extensions click on it

 # Code
 - The main code for the application is located in the jokeGenerator.js file.
 The code fetches a random joke from the Official Joke API, waits for two seconds, and then displays the joke on the webpage.